DIDSR/DataCard-Metadata/Consistency/README.md

-# DataCard - Metadata
+# Datacard - Metadata Completeness Assessment

-This repository contains code for the assessment of Completeness, Coverage, and Consistency for the DataCard project.
+This repository contains code for the assessment of metadata Completeness for the DataCard project.

 > [!NOTE]
 > **This code is work-in-progress.**